zetifinance/main-website-2023-fork/content/pages/home-page.md

     variant: Slider
 seo:
   ogimage: /img/3.png
-  title: Revolutionizing transport finance for good | Zeti
+  title: Revolutionizing transport finance for good
   description: "At Zeti we are revolutionizing transport finance for good.
 We help fleets convert to EVs by making it as simple, easy and transparent as paying for a utility with our patent-pending pay-per-mile financial technology."
 ---